NDurocher/YARAL/LUDOpy/README.md

 # LUDOpy
-## Taken from https://github.com/SimonLBSoerensen/LUDOpy for use in SDU AI2 course in spring 2021

 This is a implementation of the LUDO game in python for use in AI or whatever you want.